matrix-org/matrix-spec-proposals/proposals/2775-lazy-loading-over-federation.md

 yet, and save a roundtrip.
 This feels more fiddly though; we can optimise this edge case if it's actually needed.

+## Security considerations

+We currently trust the server we join via to provide us with accurate room state.
+This proposal doesn't make this any better or worse.

 ## Related

 MSC1228 (and future variants) also will help speed up joining rooms